-Since the coronavirus hit, 26 million Americans have filed for unemployment benefits.
+Since the coronavirus hit, a record number of Americans have filed for unemployment benefits.
 The rates have started declining since the first few weeks of the pandemic, but there are still a shocking number of people out of work.

 And as long as states stay shut down, it’s likely that more and more people will be filing for unemployment benefits.